 When you think about your personality, you should try to mirror it in your home.
 Are you bold?
 Adventurous?
 Shy?
 Reserved?
 Sentimental?

-In her book, Chris Madden’s Guide to Personalizing Your Home, designer and decorator Chris Madden defined five different decorating styles:
+In her book from the 90s, Chris Madden’s Guide to Personalizing Your Home, designer and decorator Chris Madden defined five different decorating styles:

 - Traditional: “A classic, time-honored approach to decorating … balance and symmetry, fine antiques, classic period pieces, floral prints, and richly finished dark woods.”